olafrv/shollama/README.md

 You need to define the setting (and restart VSCode):
 GitHub › Copilot › Chat › Byok: Ollama Endpoint

+If you have a Github Copilot Pro or Business licenses, you can't use local models (Organization Restriction).

 ### ChatGPT Copilot Extension